 - Characters will complete Bounties and Nephalem Rifts like normal.
 When a Nephalem Rift is cleared, there is a chance to get a Greater Rift Token.

 - Using that token opens up a Greater Rift.
-If you clear that within a certain time limit, then you unlock a Greater Rift Key (Rank 2).
-If you clear that one, you get Rank 3, etc.
+If you clear that Greater Rift within a certain time limit, then you unlock a Greater Rift Key (Rank 2).
+If you clear that one you get Rank 3, etc.

 - Each Greater Rift is harder than the previous one.
-The idea is to see how many Greater Rifts you can get through, and how long it took to do that.
+The idea is to see how many Greater Rifts you can get through, and how long it takes to do that.

 - There will be rewards associated with Tiered Rifts, including new Legendary items.

-- The combination of Seasons and leaderboards in Tiered Rifts will make for an interesting competition.
-It will be possible for players to roll an entirely new ladder character and get gear from scratch, and then see how far they can get in the Tiered Rifts for that season.
+- The combination of Seasons and leader boards in Tiered Rifts will make for an interesting competition.
+It will be possible for players to roll an entirely new ladder character and get gear from scratch in a new season, and then see how far they can get in the Tiered Rifts for that season.
 In this way, players will be able to track their progress and compete against other players.

 Missing Achievement Fixes

-There are a small but significant number of characters who have completed the requirements for an achievement, but were not rewarded it in the Diablo III client.
+There are a small but significant number of Diablo III characters who have completed the requirements for an achievement, but were not given the achievement in the Diablo III client.
 This has been an ongoing issue since the original Diablo III release.
 The entire achievement system in Diablo III is being updated, which will help resolve those issues.
 This is a major change that is not scheduled to be completed until at least patch 2.1.0.

 I want to start by thanking Morogoth for taking the time to create this thread and gather all of this information into one place.
 We really appreciate it, and the effort you put into this clearly shows the passion you have for our community.
 I also wanted to take a few moments to provide an update to this issue, and hopefully give you all a bit of insight as to what are doing to address this.